Max Modell: Fictional character biography

 During the "Ends of the Earth" storyline, it is revealed that Modell is openly gay, with his partner Hector Baez working as a lawyer at Horizon Labs.
 Baez defends Modell when J. Jonah Jameson makes various accusations towards Horizon Labs and plans to shut it down.

-Following Spider-Man stopping Doctor Octopus' plot, Modell and the Horizon Labs team are congratulated for their help in stopping the Sinister Six.
+After Spider-Man stops Doctor Octopus' plot, Modell and the Horizon Labs team are congratulated for their help in stopping the Sinister Six.
 When Peter is told by Modell that the former should be given credit, Peter told him that he and the other workers did the heavy lifting.
 Hector Baez tells Modell that J. Jonah Jameson has restored energy to Horizon Labs as an apology gesture.
 While working with Modell, Morbius was attacked by Spider-Man for robbing Billy Connors' grave, working on Billy's body to find a permanent cure for his father, Curt Connors / Lizard.
 Modell helps Spider-Man track down the Lizard and revert him to his human form.
-When Curt uses the Lizard Formula again to regain the lost right arm, Modell is injected with the formula, turning him into a Lizard.
-Spider-Man restores Modell and the other Horizon Labs staff to their human forms.

-When Tiberius Stone is missing and some items have gone missing from the office, Modell tells Hector Baez to conduct a private investigation.
-With Morbius incarcerated, Modell speaks to Stone and offers a position in his think tank.
-He is also reviewing a group of candidates for the position.
-After Andy Maguire is hit by Parker Particles, Peter, Modell, and Baez tell his parents what happened as Modell calls in Mister Fantastic, Hank Pym, Iron Man, and Beast to study.
-After the study, Mister Fantastic persuades Modell to have Andy become the superhero Alpha.

 In "All-New, All-Different Marvel", Max Modell and Hector Baez are hired to run the West Coast divisions of Parker Industries.
 At the conclusion of the "Go Down Swinging" arc, Doctor Octopus accepts a job application at Horizon University under the alias of Elliot Tolliver.
 Modell later calls Tolliver to his office, where Tolliver admits to being a Proto-Clone housing Otto Octavius' mind.
-Modell stated that he already knew of Octavius being the Proto-Clone and the Superior Spider-Man as well as stating that he believes in second chances.
+Modell stated that he already knew of Octavius being the Proto-Clone.

-Other versions

-In the Age of Ultron universe (Earth-61112), Max Modell was killed by Ultron.